Validator Staking

 updateValidatorDelegation(uint256 validatorId, bool delegation)

-- More delegation is allowed if set to true
+**`delegation`** - More delegation is allowed if set to `true`; no more delegation is allowed if set to `false`

 This function allows you to change the delegation flag of a node.
 The delegation flag indicates whether a node allows delegation by delegators.